rileytroyer/troyer-etal-2022/README.md

 # Read Me File for PFISR Pulsating Aurora Energy Project
-see document-struture.md for a layout of the project structure and where files are located
+see document-struture.md for a layout of the project structure and where files are located you will need to create reports/figures/, logs/, and data/ directories as these are included in my .gitignore file.

 ## Setup
 1. When running code make sure you are in the base directory /pfisr-energy as this will ensure that all the code runs as expected.